SIL Global: Kidnapping and murder of Chester A. Bitterman in Colombia

 On January 19, 1981, SIL field worker Chester "Chet" A. Bitterman was taken hostage by far-left guerilla group M-19 in Colombia who believed SIL was a cover operation for the Central Intelligence Agency (CIA).
 SIL denied involvement with any government intelligence agency stating that it was against their policy.

 M-19 demanded SIL withdraw all 209 of its people from Colombia, or else they would kill Bitterman.
 After 48 days of SIL refusing to yield to the demands, Bitterman was found murdered.

-2000 - Present Day
+2000–present

-In 2016, Michel Kenmogne from Cameroon became Executive Director.
-In 2025, Johnstone Ndunde became Executive Director.
+In 2016, Michel Kenmogne from Cameroon became executive director.
+In 2025, Johnstone Ndunde became executive director.

-In 2023 SIL said it had 1,350 language projects in 98 countries and 4,200 staff from 84 countries.
-In 2023, this had risen to 1,530 language projects in 107 countries, with a similar increase in staff to 4,373 staff from 86 countries.
-Together, these projects impacted over 950 million people.
+In 2023, SIL said it had 1,350 language projects in 98 countries and 4,200 staff from 84 countries.
+By 2023, this had risen to 1,530 language projects in 107 countries, with a corresponding increase in staff to 4,373 people from 86 countries.
+The organization reports that these languages are spoken by 950 million people.

 Vision and mission

 The vision of SIL Global is: "We long to see people flourishing in community using the languages they value most."
-Their mission states: "Inspired by God’s love, we advocate, build capacity, and work with local communities to apply language expertise that advances meaningful development, education, and engagement with Scripture."
+Their mission states: "Inspired by God's love, we advocate, build capacity, and work with local communities to apply language expertise that advances meaningful development, education, and engagement with Scripture."